 - Control the conversation.
 Although you can’t control what clients write, you can improve your image by responding professionally and respectfully to client reviews.
 Offer appreciation and insight to both good and bad reviews, if you get any.
 It looks bad if you’re simply ignoring people when they comment on your performance online.
 Remember, they can post a review irrespective of whether you’ve signed up or not.
 If you genuinely feel that a review is fake or not from a former client, you can dispute the validity, and Avvo has a process for verifying whether the client is genuine.

-Step-by step Avvo Marketing Guide
+Step-by-step Avvo Marketing Guide

 - Claim Your Free Listing Right Now and Optimize It.
 By providing the right information, you can optimize your listing and get some control over its presentation.
-Subscribe for our list of top tips for creating a winning Avvo profile.
+Subscribe to our list of top tips for creating a winning Avvo profile.

 - Participate in Avvo’s Legal Q&A Section.
 Avvo’s free Q&A section allows you to get involved and help site visitors, raising your prestige and giving you opportunities to present a good image online.